jiko/stopabadcure/_posts/2013-09-03-derailed-and-re-routed.md

 published: true
 ---

-Until early this year, it looked like Jackson County voters would vote Nov.
+Until early this year, it looked like Jackson County residents would vote Nov.
 5 on a long-awaited and much-needed plan for commuter rail.

 County Executive <strong>Mike Sanders</strong> had been pushing hard to bring commuter rail to one of the biggest cities in the country without a commuter or light-rail system.